simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

    ``/etc/puppetlabs/code/environments/dev1/data``

-Step 3: Create a New Branch in Your Control Repository
+STEP 3: Create a New Branch in Your Control Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Create an empty git repository in the newly created Puppet environment: